 Your favourite sweet treats don't need to be the downfall of your dieting efforts.
-Instead, if planned properly and enjoyed in small amounts, they can be maintaining a well balanced approach
+Instead, if planned properly and enjoyed in small amounts, they can be an important part of maintaining a well balanced approach to weight loss and a healthy lifestyle.